On Cloudboom Strike Running Shoe Review

 Nike Alphafly 3

 The Nike Alphafly 3 and the On Cloudboom Strike are two high-performance racing shoes designed for serious runners, both tailored for marathon distances, but they excel in different ways.
-The Nike has better energy return and lateral stability.
+The Nike shoe has marginally better energy return and lateral stability.
 Its design prioritizes efficiency, making it a top choice for runners seeking an aggressive race-focused shoe.
 In contrast, the On focuses on a more cushioned ride, particularly in the forefoot area.
 It provides a softer landing experience, benefiting runners looking to reduce impact stress during races.
 While it may not offer the same explosive toe-off as the Nike, it delivers a well-balanced ride that's particularly effective for maintaining comfort and performance over the full marathon distance.

 adidas Adizero Adios Pro 3

 The On Cloudboom Strike and the adidas Adizero Adios Pro 3 are similar in weight but differ in performance.
 The adidas is more energetic, delivering a higher level of energy return and a more propulsive feel, making it particularly well-suited for shorter-distance racing.
-In contrast, the On is more stable and more cushioned, providing better underfoot protection and making it a stronger option for marathon racing, where preserving leg freshness is a priority.
+In contrast, the On is more cushioned, providing better underfoot protection and making it a stronger option for marathon racing, where preserving leg freshness is a priority.

 Test Results